LX-Richard/youtube-bb-utility/README.md

 annotated, then extract only the frames with label.
 Parallel video downloads are supported so that you can saturate your download bandwith even though YouTube throttles per-video.
+*The frames with `absent` annotations are not decoded.*

 Run `python download_detection.py [VIDEO_DIR] [NUM_THREADS]` to download the dataset into the specified directory.

+## Note
+* Some videos may become unavailable as time goes on
+* In my test, there are 200,600 valid videos, resulting in 4,771,439 decoded images.
+* The size of the decoded dataset is around 340 GB.